Special Education: Autism (Master of Education)Offered by: Special Education

 - Curriculum aligned with Council for Exceptional Children standards and PA Department of Education competencies

-- Two Electronic Reference Forms: two from a professional or one from a professional and one from a faculty member (Students are responsible for sending form link to evaluators)
+- Two electronic recommendation forms: two from a professional or one from a professional and one from a faculty member

 - SRU current/Alumni/former students click here to order your official SRU final transcript and have it sent to firstname.lastname@example.org